get-translated/ios-sdk/sample-app/README.md

 **Solution:**
 - Check your internet connection
-- Verify the API key is correct
+- Verify the API key is correct in your [dashboard](https://www.gettranslated.ai/home/)
 - Check the server URL in the SDK configuration

 ## Project Structure